GrigorijSchleifer/GrigorijSchleifer/README.md

 <h1 align="center"> Hi there 👋</h1>

 #### I'm Grigorij.
 I work as an ✨  anesthesiologist ✨ at the University Hospital Bonn.
 I am a medical AI-venger and a proud member of the MIT Critical Data consortium.
-In my spare time read about crypto and learn things ...
+In my spare time I read about crypto and code in R ...

 <br>